meilisearch/firestore-meilisearch/POSTINSTALL.md

 Whenever a document is created, updated, or deleted in the specified collection `${param:COLLECTION_PATH}`, this extension sends that update to your Meilisearch instance.

 This extension:
-- Indexes a document in Meilisearch and send all the fields or configured fields defined in the extension.
+- Indexes a document in Meilisearch.
+It will send all fields unless you have specified fields to index in the extension configuration.
 - Update a document in your Meilisearch index.
 - Delete a document from your Meilisearch index.

 ### _(Optional)_ Import existing documents

-This extension will only export your documents if they have been modified or created after its installation -- it does not export your already existing dataset of documents into Meilisearch.
-So, to backfill your Meilisearch dataset with all the documents present in your Firestore collection, you can run the import script provided by this extension.
+This extension exports your documents only if they have been modified or created after its installation -- it does not export your existing document dataset in Meilisearch.
+So, to populate your Meilisearch database with all the documents in your Firestore collection, you can run the import script provided by this extension.

 The import script reads all existing documents in a Cloud Firestore collection or group collection and indexes them into Meilisearch.

-**Important:** Run the import script over the entire collection _after_ installing this extension, otherwise all writes to your database during the import might be lost.
+**Important:** Run the import script over the entire collection _after_ installing this extension, otherwise the current writes in your database during the import may be lost.

 Learn more about using the import script to [backfill your existing collection](https://github.com/meilisearch/firestore-meilisearch/blob/main/guides/IMPORT_EXISTING_DOCUMENTS.md).